Database Settings

 备注

-See also this Collection Settings chapter for more details about the way to configure your collections depending of your storage policy.
+Also refer to the Collection Settings chapter for more details about how to configure your collections depending on your storage policy.

 重要

-If you share the same Removable media to host databases and/or collections between different computers, you must have the same kind of operating system, the same mount paths everywhere (use symbolic links to revolve paths), and the same digiKam version everywhere to prevent conflicts with database schemes.
+If you share the same Removable media for host databases and/or collections between different computers, you must have the same kind of operating system, the same mount paths everywhere (use symbolic links to resolve paths), and the same digiKam version everywhere to prevent conflicts with the database schema.

-If you use a common Remote server to host databases and collections, you must use the same digiKam version everywhere to prevent conflicts with database schemes.
-Computers running digiKam cannot be used at the same time on collections.
+If you use a common Remote server to host databases and collections, you must use the same digiKam version everywhere to prevent conflicts with database schema.
+Computers running different instantiations of digiKam cannot access a common database and collection at the same time.

-If you use a common Remote server to host collections, as databases are located on computers, different versions of digiKam can be used and digiKam sessions can run at the same time on collections.
-Take a care about concurrency access on files metadata if you turned on this option on Metadata Setup Page.
+If you use a common Remote server to host collections, with the databases stored on individual computers, then different versions of digiKam can be used and digiKam sessions can run at the same time, accessing the common collections.
+But you’ll need to take a care about concurrent accesses to file metadata, if you have turned this option on from the Metadata Setup page.

-The photo management application comes up with an exclusive tool named Database Migration, that allows users to migrate their data.
-Suppose, you’re using SQLite and you wish to move all data to MySQL database, migration tool will help you do so.
-It can help you migrate data from SQLite to MySQL and vice versa.
+digiKam comes up with an exclusive tool named Database Migration, that allows users to migrate their data.
+For example, the migration tool can help you move all your data from a SQLite database into a MySQL database, or vice versa.

 备注

-Only the digiKam Core database will be migrated while conversion process.
-All other databases needs to be rebuilt as post-processing with the Maintenance Tools.
-The Thumbs and Similarity databases needs to be created from scratch, and the Face database needs the option Rebuild the Training Data.
+Only the digiKam Core database will be migrated by this conversion process.
+All of the other databases needs to be rebuilt using post-processing with the Maintenance Tools.
+The Thumbs and Similarity databases will need to be created from scratch, and the Face database includes the option Rebuild the Training Data.

-For security reasons, planing a database backup using crontab over the network can help against device dysfunctions.
-A NAS or an external drive can also be used for that.
+For security reasons, planning a database backup using crontab over the network can help against device failures.
+A NAS or an external drive can also be used for backup.

-Each database can be named with a different name, not only digikam.
-This allows to users to backup only what is needed.
-For instance, naming Core database as digiKam_Core, allows to isolate only this table (the most important file).
-Thumbnails, Similarity and Face Recognition databases can always be regenerated for scratch.
+Each database can be renamed with a different, unique name.
+This allows users to backup only what is needed.
+For instance, renaming Core database as digiKam_Core, allows you to backup only this database, which is the most important file.
+Thumbnails, Similarity and Face Recognition databases can always be regenerated from scratch.

-The chapter about digiKam Maintenance Tools will explain how to maintain in time the database contents and how to synchronize the collections with databases information (and vice versa).
+The chapter about digiKam Maintenance Tools will explain how to maintain the database contents and how to synchronize the collections with information in the databases (and vice versa).

 digiKam provides a unique tool to show the statistics from your collections.
-It includes count of images, videos (including individual count by image format), tags etc. Also, includes the Database Backend (QSQLITE or QMYSQL) and the Database Path (where your collection is located).
+It includes count of images, videos (including individual count by image format), tags etc. this also includes the Database Backend (QSQLITE or QMYSQL) and the Database Path (where your collection is located).